 Where to Stay

 Since we would be daytripping a lot, our goal was to seek out accommodations relatively close to the train station and found the perfect home base in The Hoxton.
-Located in the Jordaan neighborhood – an area distinguished by its gabled canal houses, boutique shops and a good selection of restaurants as mentioned earlier – the hotel was pleasantly removed from the craziness of the city center but still with walking distance to Amsterdam Centraal (15 minutes) and many other major sites.
+Located in the Jordaan neighborhood, an area distinguished by its gabled canal houses, boutique shops and a good selection of restaurants as mentioned earlier, the hotel was pleasantly removed from the craziness of the city center but still with walking distance to Amsterdam Centraal (15 minutes) and many other major sites.

 A lot of other canal-side hotels we came across in our search were dated and “homely” to say the least, but The Hoxton was the exact opposite.
-This relatively new hotel, which first opened in 2015, boasts a traditional exterior along the Herengracht canal that opens up to a contemporary interior that weaves a laid-back hipster vibe throughout – complete with a large and inviting lobby lounge, restaurant and bar area.
+This relatively new hotel, which opened in 2015, boasts a traditional exterior along the Herengracht canal that opens up to a contemporary interior with a laid-back hipster vibe throughout – complete with a large and inviting lobby lounge, restaurant and bar area.
 We choose the slightly larger “Roomy” room, which was clean, comfortable and spacious as the name implies, outfitted with modern furnishings and stylish décor.
 It proved to be the perfect home away from home, and perhaps even a little decorating inspiration.
 The in-room refrigerators are stocked with free water and milk, plus the hotel’s “no rip off mini bar” concept lets guest buy other beverages and snacks (like 1 euro beers) from the front desk for cheap.
 You’ll also get a breakfast bag to hang outside your door each night, which is magically filled with orange juice, a banana and yogurt parfait the next morning.